WDI-SEA/notes/05-node-express/express-apis/00readme.md

 ## Objectives

-* Name the components of an Express application
 * Utilize layouts and controllers in an Express app
 * Describe the purpose of using an API on the backend.
 * Create an application that uses an API and the `request` module.